A 4-step Process to License your patent portfolio

 “Get an understanding of whether they need your intellectual property or whether this is just a convenience.
 Is this something they can walk away from?

 This step is not generally easy as licensing or sale initiatives are based on the technical similarity between the patents and products.
 Once you have the list of patents, here is what you need next.

 List of potential targets – You should have a list of all the potential targets who can be approached for licensing.

 Evidence of Use – To prove overlap or similarity, you would also need evidence of use which lists the companies and how they are overlapping on the technology you have patented.
-This requires a detailed level of search and digging in product literature of different companies and establishing a correlation between the patented technology and the one being used in product.
+This requires a detailed level of search and digging in the product literature of different companies and establishing a correlation between the patented technology and the one being used in a product.

 At such a time, you may have to perform reverse engineering to locate the proof for your patented technology being used in the product.
 Reverse engineering can often help figure infringers of your patents and help turn patents into a money generation asset.

 With this step, most of the work is done.
 Next, you would need to calculate the value of your assets and the way you want to approach the licensees.